 The Cell also offers ship management services to third-party owners.
-Costamare Shipping passes to the Company the net profit, if any, it receives pursuant to the Co-operation Agreement as a refund or reduction of the management fees payable by the Company to Costamare Shipping under the Group Management Agreement until November 2, 2015 and the Framework Agreement from November 2, 2015 onwards.
-The net profits earned during the year ended December 31, 2014 and 2015, amounted to \$392 and \$718, respectively, and are included as a reduction in management fees-related parties in the accompanying consolidated statements of income.
-As at December 31, 2015, the Cell provided technical, crewing, provisioning, bunkering, sale and purchase and accounting services, as well as certain commercial management services to 19 of Costamare's vessels.
+Costamare Shipping passes to the Company the net profit, if any, it receives pursuant to the Co-operation Agreement as a refund or reduction of the management fees payable by the Company to Costamare Shipping (i) prior to November 2, 2015, under the Group Management Agreement, and (ii) since November 2, 2015, under the Framework Agreement.
+The net profits earned during the years ended December 31, 2014, 2015 and 2016, amounted to \$392, \$718 and \$561, respectively and are included as a reduction in management fees-related parties in the accompanying consolidated statements of income.
+As at December 31, 2016, the Cell provided technical, crewing, provisioning, bunkering, sale and purchase and accounting services, as well as certain commercial management services to 21 of Costamare's vessels.